 Rachel (she/her) is the creator of Eco-Anxious Stories, bringing together her passion for storytelling and her commitment to social justice.
 As a professional Story Strategist, Rachel has a decade of experience using story to help others engage and communicate meaningfully.
 She provides consultation and content development services to a wide range of clients.
 From organizations and political leaders to small businesses and community groups, Rachel has supported people to identify their unique story and share it creatively.

 Rachel has deep roots in the Canadian Prairies (Treaty 6 Territory and the Homelands of the Metis), where she earned an MSc in Population Health Science and has published research on climate storytelling to advance climate justice and community health.
+She focuses on meaning and the role of stories in shaping identity, solidarity, and systems.
 She developed Eco-Anxious Stories to combat her own sense of powerlessness and burnout toward the climate crisis, and she uses it as a space for creative collaboration around mental health and climate justice.

 Beth fell in love with print when she studied graphic design fresh out of high school and that love of paper and the tactile good has remained through the intervening years.
 Today, she is an independent illustrator, owner of Front Paper, and all-around helper at Eco-Anxious Stories.
 Beth supports our social media platforms, helps write our newsletter and blogs, and generally keeps things running smoothly.

 Wing Chan supports Eco-Anxious Stories by providing a wide range of tech skills to the team.
 He manages production for podcasts, video projects, and home-grown photo essays.
 He’s also partner to Eco-Anxious Stories Creator, Rachel Malena-Chan.
 Together, they run Dwell House, a small communications studio based in Victoria, BC.

 The founding team